peterbrittain/asciimatics/doc/source/io.rst

 It is not possible to change the Screen size through your program.
 However, the user may resize their terminal or console while your program is running.

-You can read the current  size from the :py:obj:`.dimensions` property of the Screen.
+You can read the current  size from the :py:obj:`~.Screen.dimensions` property of the Screen.
 Rather than poll this property for changes, you can check if your Screen has resized by calling the :py:meth:`.has_resized` method.
 This will tell you if the dimensions have been changed by the user at any time since it was last called.

 In addition, you can tell the Screen to throw an exception if this happens while you are playing a Scene by specifying ``stop_on_resize=True``.
 This